 Regtransfers was established in 1982 by Tony Brown, and has since grown into a dynamic company employing more than 100 people.

-Not only was Regtransfers one of the first independent cherished registration specialist companies formed in the UK, it is now the largest, both in terms of the number of employees and of its unrivalled stock of exclusive, top quality registrations.
+Regtransfers was one of the first independent cherished registration specialist companies formed in the UK.
+It is now the largest, both in terms of the number of employees and of its unrivalled stock of exclusive, top quality registrations.

 Regtransfers offers a range of products and services that no other private number plates company can equal, as well as unrivalled professionalism and specialist expertise.